codemagic-ci-cd/codemagic-docs/content/integrations/codecov-integration.md

 ---
 title: Codecov integration
-description: How to integrate your workflows with BrowserStack using codemagic.yaml
+description: How to integrate your workflows with Codecov using codemagic.yaml
 weight: 7
 ---